piccolomo/plotext/readme/notes.md

 - introduced `event_plot()` as inspired by [Issue 83](https://github.com/piccolomo/plotext/issues/83)
 - added `text()` function to add string labels to the plot
 - added `keep_colors` parameter in `save_fig()` to keep ansi color codes in `txt` files (file could be read with `less -R file_path.txt`)
-- removed datetime class, all tools rewritten and moved to normal level
+- removed date-time class, all tools rewritten and moved to normal level
 - introduced `input_form` and `output_form` for date/time string objects
 - removed `plot_date()` and `scatter_date()` functions: date/time plots are now dealt freely by `plot()` and `scatter()`
 - most of the plotting functions accept now date/time strings as well as coordinates